awsdocs/amazon-workdocs-dev-guide/doc_source/manage-notifications.md

 # Managing Notifications for an IAM User or a Role<a name="manage-notifications"></a>

-IAM Administrators can enable or disable notifications in Amazon WorkDocs through the IAM Console\.
-Note that even if there is an explicit allow policy attached to a user or role granting access to Notification APIs, for example by adding `workdocs:CreateNotificationSubscription` in the allowed action, Administrators still have to explicitly enable Notifications for this specific User or Role ARN through the IAM console\.
+IAM administrators can enable or disable notifications in Amazon WorkDocs through the IAM console\.

+**Note**
-Unless Notifications are explicitly enabled for a user or a role ARN through the IAM console, the applications using the user or role credentials would not be able to make calls to `CreateNotificationSubscription` to subscribe and receive notifications\.
+Even if there is an explicit allow policy attached to a user or role that grants access to Notification APIs, administrators must use the IAM console to enable notifications for the specified user or role ARN\.
+Unless notifications are explicitly enabled for the user or role ARN, the applications using the user or role credentials are not able to make calls to `CreateNotificationSubscription` to subscribe and receive notifications\.

 **To enable notifications**